notmyjunie/NMJ709.github.io/content/about/index.md

 {% image "https://avatars.githubusercontent.com/u/122979310" , "Sewerslvt", [100] %}
 ##### GitHub profile picture

 My online persona name is Juniper, but you can call me Junie or Juno for short.
+I'm not gonna reveal my real name on here because it's never been a good idea.

 You can refer to me with any pronouns.

-I was born on 2006-09-04 :]
+I was born on the 4th of September in 2006.

 I am bisexual.